Adenosperma1/python_map_plant_collections/README.md

 variables.py:

 Set up paths to Shape & Csv files.
-Set up Genus (currently only takes one genus), a list of species names and a list of colour for each species.
+Set up Genus (currently only takes one genus), a list of species names and a list of colours for each species.

 main.py: